farhadfaghihi4/scRNA-seq-Data-Analysis-by-R/README.md

 <br> Nowadays, manifold sequencing techniques and methods can make an important contribution to achieving this goal.
 Especially, single-cell RNA sequencing (scRNA-seq) and bulk RNA sequencing are featured methods that can help to investigate cellular heterogeneity of tumors and identify differentially expressed genes in cancer cells compared to normal cells.
 ## The Main Goal
 <br> In this project, I have selected a high-level paper about employing scRNA-seq and bulk RNA-seq to observe the response to Glucocorticoids in human breast cancer cells.
 Then, I attempted to analyze the raw data (deposited in the [GEO database](https://www.ncbi.nlm.nih.gov/geo/query/acc.cgi?acc=GSE141834)) and rewrite the code exploiting R programming in order to generate plots and figures of the paper.
-<br> The main goal of this project is to examine myself that how much I can analyze the sequencing data of cancer cells and derive
+<br> The main goal of this project is to examine how much I can analyze the sequencing data of cancer cells and derive valuable outcomes that can be employed for battling cancer.